Determining what restaurant trends are going to evolve each year is difficult with how often the industry changes.

 At this point, it should come as no surprise that the combination of technology and restaurants isn’t just a fad.

-Restaurant customers – particularly the 18-34 age group – are expecting advances in artificial intelligence, voice-powered assistance and, yes, even robot waiters, into their dining experience.
-While Millennials are expecting these technological advances to be executed in their restaurant experience, they are also still looking to have that unique personal interaction.
-Millennials are also 5x more likely to use technology to book a reservation than anyone who is 55+, and 3x more likely to schedule this reservation through their social media channels.
+Restaurant customers – particularly the 18-34 age group (aka Millennials) – are expecting advances in artificial intelligence, voice-powered assistance and, yes, even robot waiters, into their dining experience.
+While millennials are expecting these technological advances to be part of their restaurant experience, they are also still looking to have that unique personal interaction.
+Millennials are 5x more likely to use technology to book a reservation than someone 55+.
+They are also 3x more likely to schedule this reservation through social media channels.

 Hold The Meat

-Meat substitutes, food halls, and experiential dining are set to become more common in r the coming years according to a new report from McCain Foodservice.
+Meat substitutes, food halls, and experiential dining are set to become more common in the coming years according to a new report from McCain Foodservice.

 “Local, vegetable-forward, and ethnic-inspired menu items will reign supreme in the upcoming year.
 Guests are implementing these trends in their own lifestyles and want to see them reflected on restaurant menus.
 In response, chefs are creating more items in-house and turning to global flavors,” said Hudson Riehle, Senior Vice President of Research at the National Restaurant Association.

 Let’s Stay Home

-The Better Homes & Gardens’ Food Factor 2018 (a nationwide survey conducted among U.S. women) revealed that women, specifically Millennial women, are more interested than ever in global flavors and foods.
-While their palettes are wide-ranging and international, they are also more focused on finding ingredients locally (including their own backyards) and eating at home.
+The Better Homes & Gardens’ Food Factor 2018 (a nationwide survey conducted among U.S. women) revealed that women, specifically millennial women, are more interested than ever in global flavors and foods.
+While their palettes are wide-ranging and international, they are focused on finding local ingredients (including their own backyards) and eating at home.
 This further supports that keeping food local is and will remain important to customers.
 Millennials want to connect with what they are eating every step of the way.